 Finally, the egg!
 What’s ramen without an egg, right?
 We like our eggs on the runny side.

-Like most of the recipes on this site, our turkey meatball and sweet potato ramen is so versatile.
+Like most of the recipes on this site, our turkey meatball ramen with sweet potato is so versatile.
 You can swap many of the ingredients for something else if what you’re that isn’t available or that’s perhaps on sale (as in our case).

 - Poultry – instead of ground turkey, feel free to swap it out for chicken or even pork.
 The flavors will work well.
 Heck, if you want to make it completely vegatarian or vegan, you could get use impossible “meat” or some other meat substitute.